flatironinstitute/nemos/docs/quickstart.md

 #### Regularizer Hyperparameters

-Object of type regularizer have different hyper-parameters, depending on the type, but they all share the following:
+We specify objective function regularization using regularizer objects.
+Each have different input arguments (see [API documentation]][nemos.regularizer.Regularizer] for more details), but all share the following:

 1. `solver_name`: The name of the [`jaxopt`](https://jaxopt.github.io/stable/) solver used for learning the model parameters (for instance, `GradientDescent`, `BFGS`, etc.)